AndrewBuranchyk/se-laravel-backend/README.md

 ```

+## Deployment to AWS Lambda using Bref (will come soon ...)
+    Bref comes as an open source Composer package and helps you deploy PHP applications to AWS and run them on AWS Lambda
+    ...

 ## Deployment to Azure App Service directly from the Azure Repos
     Could be completely free of payment
 ### 1. Creating Azure App Service